MinecraftForge/Documentation/docs/concepts/jarsigning.md

 - `event.getExpectedFingerprint()` - Returns the public key.
 - `event.getFingerprints()` - Returns all public keys found.

-!!! note

-	The event runs before any of the Mod's code is executed.

 Buildscript setup
 -----------------
 To finally let Gradle sign the jar file with the generated key pair, a new task in the